Read These Thoroughly

-Unless we’ve given you prior written consent, you can’t use any of our logos (including the Riot Games logo, the League of Legends logo, or esports logos) anywhere on your project or any website, advertising material, video or other publication.
+Unless we’ve given you prior written consent, you can’t use any of our logos (including the Riot Games logo, the League of Legends logo, or esports logos) anywhere on your product or any website, advertising material, video or other publication.

-[The title of your Project] isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+[The title of your Product] isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.

 - You are responsible to ensure a fair and balanced system for matchmaking teams.